hosford42/xcs/README.rst

-is a big advantage over other learning algorithms such as `neural networks <http://en.wikipedia.org/wiki/Artificial_neural_network>`__ whose models are largely opaque to human analysis, making XCS an important tool in any data scientist's tool belt.
+is a big advantage over other learning algorithms such as `neural networks <http://en.wikipedia.org/wiki/Artificial_neural_network>`__ whose models are largely opaque to human analysis, making XCS an important tool in any data scientist’s tool belt.

 The XCS library provides not only an implementation of the standard XCS algorithm, but a set of interfaces which together constitute a framework